 What is the Don’t Worry Darling plot?

-Billed as a thriller, Don’t Worry Darling centers on husband and wife, Alice and Jack, who live in an experimental 1950s utopian society.
-However, Alice begins to fear that there is more to their surroundings than meets the eye.
+Billed as a thriller, Don’t Worry Darling centers on husband and wife, Alice and Jack, who live in an experimental 1950s utopian society, or so it seems.
+Alice begins to fear that there is more to their surroundings than meets the eye.
 Here is the official synopsis from Warner Bros.:

 Who is in the Don’t Worry Darling cast?